ocaml/platform-blog/opam-2-2-0-alpha3.md

 ## Major change: Environment variables handling on Windows

-The `x-env-path-rewrite` extensions field is now handled specially.
-It allows to specify the rewriting rules for the environment variables defined in `setenv` and `build-env`.

-Such rewriting rules allow to support platforms like Windows where the path format is different than on Unix-like systems (`/path/to/something` vs. `C:\path\to\something`).
-The format expected of list can also differ (`PATH=/bin:/usr/bin` vs. `PATH=C:\bin;C:\usr\bin`, note the color vs. semi-colon).
+opam files now support a new `x-env-path-rewrite` field which specifies rewriting rules for the environment variable updates defined in the `setenv` and `build-env` fields.
+This field allows greater control over the separator character used for PATH-like fields (i.e. `;` vs `:`), conversion of slashes to backslashes, and even conversion from Windows native path format (`C:\cygwin64\home\dra\.opam`) to Cygwin format (`/home/dra/.opam`).

+The rewriting rules allow opam directory-like variables (e.g. the `%{lib}%` directory of a switch) to be used in `setenv` and `build-env` fields in a portable way.

-For example:
+For example, given:
 ```
 setenv: [
   [PKG_CONFIG_PATH += "%{lib}%/pkgconfig"]